If Caught in Severe Weather—Go to Shore or Ride it Out?

 - Head the bow into the waves at a 45-degree angle.
 PWCs should head directly into the waves.

 - Keep a sharp lookout for other boats, debris, shoals, or stumps.
-Take action as necessary to avoid a risk of collision.

 - If the engine stops, drop a "sea anchor" on a line off the bow to keep the bow headed into the wind and reduce drifting while you ride out the storm.
 In an emergency, a bucket will work as a sea anchor.
 Without power, a powerboat usually will turn its stern to the waves and could be swamped more easily.